 What Is A Listing Agent?

 A listing agent is a real estate professional who represents the seller in a real estate transaction.
-As the name suggests, the listing agent lists the home for sale and works on the seller’s behalf to sell the home at a price and under terms that are best for their client.
+The listing agent, or seller’s agent, lists the home for sale and works on the seller’s behalf to sell the home at the best price and under the best terms for their client.

 Listing Agent Vs. Buyer’s Agent

-In most real estate transactions, there are two types of agents, a listing agent and a buyer’s agent.
+In most real estate transactions, two types of agents are involved: a listing agent and a buyer’s agent.
 Listing agents help sellers price, stage and market their property, show it off to prospective buyers and negotiate offers.
-A buyer's agent represents the interests of the home buyer in a real estate transaction and works to help them find their new home and negotiate a fair price.
+A buyer’s agent represents the interests of the home buyer in a real estate transaction and works to help them find their new home and negotiate a fair price.

 In some instances, a buyer and seller may use the same agent.
-However, this practice, known as dual agency, is frowned upon (and illegal in some states) as it can become a conflict of interest.
-If an agent does work with both buyer and seller, they should not work in the interest of either party, but instead, focus on moving the transaction forward, which can be difficult to do.
+However, this practice – known as dual agency – is frowned upon (and illegal in some states) because it can become a conflict of interest.
+If an agent does work with both buyer and seller, they shouldn’t work in the interests of either party but focus on moving the transaction forward, which can be hard to do.

 What Are The Benefits Of Working With A Listing Agent?

-Selling a home can be stressful, especially for first-time sellers.
-A listing agent can help by taking on some of the burden and providing the information and resources need to help sellers make informed decisions.
-Here are a few tasks the listing agent will typically perform throughout the process of selling your home.
+Selling a home can be a bit stressful, especially for first-time sellers who don’t know what to expect.
+A listing agent can help by taking on some of the burden and providing the information and resources needed to help sellers make informed decisions.
+Here are some tasks the listing agent will typically perform throughout the process of selling your home:

 - Provide professional consultation.
-A listing agent can help prepare you for the process by walking you through each step and telling you what to expect along the way.
+A listing agent can help prepare you for the process by walking you through each step and telling you what’s coming next.

 Who Pays A Listing Agent?

-Both buyer’s agents and listing agents are typically paid a commission, which is a certain percentage taken from the proceeds of the sale.
-This percentage is usually around 6% of the final sale price (unless otherwise specified in the contract) and split between the buyer’s agent and listing agent.
 Since the money is coming from the proceeds, the seller technically is the one paying for both the listing agent and buyer’s agent.
-However, the proceeds are paid for by the buyer.
-When figuring out your listing agent’s pay, ask questions and don’t be afraid to negotiate.
-Just remember negotiations are only available between the listing agent and the seller.
+However, the buyer – or, more specifically, the buyer’s mortgage lender – provides the money the seller receives.
+When figuring out your listing agent’s pay, ask questions – and don’t be afraid to negotiate.
+Just remember that negotiations are only available between the listing agent and the seller.

 How To Find The Right Listing Agent

-Finding the right listing agent can be a process in itself.
-You’ll want to make sure your agent is licensed and has experience, references and a professional website, where you can learn more about them, their qualifications and professional successes.
-Remember, most agents work with buyers and sellers, but some may specialize in one or the other.
+You’ll want to make sure your agent, who might also be a REALTOR®, is licensed and has experience, references and a professional website where you can learn more about them and their qualifications and professional successes.
+Remember that most real estate agents work with buyers and sellers, but some may specialize in one or the other.

-Once you find a few agents through referrals or online research, meet them in person to ensure they meet your professional needs and match your personality.
+Once you find a few agents through referrals or online research, speak with them face-to-face to ensure they meet your professional needs and have the right personality for the job.
 Questions to ask real estate agents during an interview include: